Igor Vladimirovich Panshin

-Igor Vladimirovich Panshin (born March 19, 1963, Gorky, the RSFSR) is a Russian administrator.
+Igor Vladimirovich Panshin (born March 19, 1963) is a Russian administrator.
 On November 6, 2014 he became Colonel-General of Internal Service.

 Early life

 He graduated in 1982 from Sormovo Engineering College.

 Beginning in October 1982, he served in the State Fire Supervision Ministry of the USSR.
 In 1985 he graduated from the Ivanovo Fire and Technical School of the Ministry of Internal Affairs of the USSR.
 Since June 1985, he has served as the chief of the guard of the 30th paramilitary fire department of the 38th Main Directorate of Fire Department of the Ministry of Internal Affairs.
 In August 1986 he was sent to study.
 Being a cadet, as part of the combined detachment, he participated in the cleanup of the Spitak earthquake.